alextsfox/AlexiRapidEval/readme.md

 The python file AverageET can take a number of input options.
 Append them to the final line of the bash file to use them View them with:
         python3 AverageET.py -h

 Recommended options:
-        -g to generate quick-look graphs of your output data -v for more detailed command line output and error messages
+        -g to generate quick-look graphs of your output data:
+        -v for more detailed command line output and error messages